dcuoliveira/fgv-financial-econometrics/README.md

 # FGV_Financial_Econometrics

-This repository will be used to organize all the codes and notes written on the Empirical asset pricing course given at the school of economics at FGV-SP on 2020 by prof. Marcelo Fernandes.
+This repository will be used to organize all the codes and notes written on the Financial econometrics course given at the school of economics at FGV-SP on 2020 by prof. Pedro Valls.

 ## References

-Bali, T., Engle, R. and Murray, S. (2017).
-Empirical Asset Pricing: The Cross Section of Stock Returns: An Overview.
-In Wiley StatsRef: Statistics Reference Online.
+Brooks, Chris (2019) Introductory Econometrics for Finance, 4ª Ed.
+Cambridge University Press.

-Campbell, John Y., Andrew W. Lo, and Archie Craig MacKinlay.
-1997.
-The econometrics of financial markets.
-Princeton, N.J.: Princeton University Press.
+Morettin, Pedro A. (2017) Econometria Financeira: um curso em séries temporais financeiras, 3 edição, Blucher.